(Lead) Rob AttoeCEO Spyder Forensics

 Mr. Proulx is an expert in performing forensic investigations on devices based on Apple’s macOS and iOS operating systems.

-This is a four-day course is designed for the investigator/examiner entering the field of digital forensics and provides the fundamental knowledge to comprehend and investigate incidents involving electronic devices.
-The course covers in depth architecture and functionality of the TFS and FAT File Systems and their related metadata pertaining to stored objects on the physical media.
-Attendees will gain insight into partitioning structures and disk layouts and the effects of formatting volumes that contain existing data.
-File management and directory structure characteristics will be examined in detail as well as techniques for discovering potential evidence that maybe pivotal to a successful examination.
-This will be followed by topical areas of interest to include file headers and file hashing and recovery of deleted files and basic analysis of a windows-based system.
-This course incorporates an investigative scenario, providing hands-on experience with examination of collected evidence
+This is a four-day course is designed for the junior level investigator/examiner or as a refresher course to seasoned examiners.
+This course provides the fundamental knowledge to comprehend and investigate incidents and covers in depth architecture and functionality of the most common File Systems including NTFS, FAT16, FAT32 and exFAT.
+This course dives deep into related metadata pertaining to stored objects on any physical storage media device.
+Attendees will gain insight into partitioning structures and disk layouts and the effects of formatting and data alternations can have on volumes that contain existing data.
+File management and directory structure characteristics will be examined in detail as well as techniques for recovering data and discovering potential evidence that maybe pivotal to a successful examination.
+This will be followed by topical areas of interest to include file headers and file hashing and recovery of deleted files.
+Finally we will cover how to perform basic analysis of a windows-based (Windows 8/10) operating system.
+This course incorporates an investigative scenario, providing hands-on experience with examination of collected evidence.

 What You Will Learn: